 Which one do you think will be more fun?

-South America is one of the top travel contenders for long-service leave and the appeal is easy to understand.
+South-America beckons as one of the top travel contenders for long-service leave and the appeal is easy to understand.
 This is a huge continent that offers a fantastic array of highlights and, unlike other continents (like Europe), boasts a very defined ‘route’ that allows for a smooth and continuous itinerary.
 The main thing one needs to travel through South America is time, however, and that’s why most visitors from our shores tend to visit for between 2 and 4 months, an ideal travel time frame when your long-service leave comes up.

 South America is easy to reach and inexpensive to travel through